-Drawing on expertise from the U.S. (including in-house expertise from Berkeley Lab’s Energy Efficiency Standards Department and Electricity Markets and Policy Department) and other successful international programs since 1987, the International Energy Analysis Department (IEAD) has provided technical and regulatory support to help various countries develop, expand and refine their policies and programs to improve appliance energy efficiency.
+Drawing on expertise from the U.S. (including in-house expertise from Berkeley Lab’s Energy Efficiency Standards Department and Electricity Markets and Policy Department) and other successful international programs since 1987, ETA international researchers have provided technical and regulatory support to help various countries develop, expand and refine their policies and programs to improve appliance energy efficiency.

 As the technical lead for the SEAD Initiative from 2010-2016, Berkeley Lab provided technical analyses supporting key policies and programs in SEAD member countries including revision of air conditioner (AC) and ceiling fan standards and bulk procurement program for ACs in India as well as incentive programs for refrigerators in South Africa along with global product specific technical analyses on ACs, refrigerators, televisions, computer monitors and ceiling fans.